 Center for City Park Excellence

-Our new study of the park system of Seattle shows that the city's parks generate considerable economic value—both to the local government and to Seattle residents.
+A new study of the park system of Mecklenburg County, North Carolina, shows that the county's parks generate considerable economic value—both to the local government and to Mecklenburg County residents.

 City Population Density data from the 2010 City Park Facts.